The-Discounters/vizsurvey/README.md

 I created VisSurvey out of a need to have a tool with survey questions with an accompanying visualization that could be data driven for my masters thesis reasearch.
 I had originally investigated using survey monkey and other tools; however, they lack the ability to embed visualizations or could't find any with a REST API that would allow me to make the visualizations driven off the survey questions, so I wrote VizHub.

-The application is written in react using redux and axios.
-It fetches the survey question data in csv format from gist and will write back the survey questions to gist as well, so hosting question data and answers can be done for free.
-The application retrieves the survey questionaire data, and renders the questions in a click through format making the data avialable to the react component that wraps the D3 visualization.
+The application is written in react using redux.
+Treatments are configured in CSV format in one of the code files.
+The application retloads the treatments for the survey questionaire data, and renders the questions in a click through format making the data avialable to the react component that wraps the D3 visualization.

 I hope you find it useful.

 # Architecture

-The application is written in react using redux and axios.
-It fetches the survey question data in csv format from gist and will write back the survey questions to gist as well, so hosting question data and answers can be done for free.
-The application retrieves the survey questionaire data, and renders the questions in a click through format making the data avialable to the react component that wraps the D3 visualization.
+Architecture is straight forward as a React SPA with redux using react router.
+The next and previous buttons on each page update a status redux field and routing is driven in the react component off of the value of that field.
+A sing redux slice currently contains all the application logic.

 # Reference